timothystewart6/BotsPlusPlus/README.md

 Trinity Core 3.3.5a with NPC Bots and Extras.
 Great for learning, single player, or playing with friends.

-## New NPC Bots Source by thanosdk

-For more information please see: [thesawolf New NPC Bots Readme](https://github.com/thesawolf/TrinityCore/blob/TrinityCoreLegacy/README_Bots.md)

 ## Trinity Core

 This source is based on [TrinityCore Revision 330e5b0](https://github.com/TrinityCore/TrinityCore/commit/330e5b0ebcc6753a355afc3824121c5eba1bf5bc)